Awakened-Redstone/FrameMiner/README.md

 ## Warning

 If you are using the FrameMiner code on a project then give the credits.

-Redistributing the FrameMiner it's unacceptable.

 We ask you to put a link to this repository to other people download the addon.